DOT Frequently Asked Questions

 Q. Who can participate in the ADOPT-A-HIGHWAY program or the MONROE COUNTY IN-BLOOM program?

-Businesses, Community Service Groups, Churches, Alumni Clubs, Government Agencies, Professional Associations, Hospitals, Neighborhood Organizations and others can all ADOPT-A-HIGHWAY!
+Businesses, Community Service Groups, Churches, Alumni Clubs, Government Agencies, Professional Associations, Hospitals, Neighborhood Organizations, and others can all participate!

 Q. What do you need to participate in the ADOPT-A-HIGHWAY or MONROE COUNTY IN-BLOOM programs?